TanviPandya20/CyberSecurity-Lab/Kali_Tools.md

 - It can also fully use a multiprocessor system to its full power in order to speed up the cracking process.
 - Aircrack-ng is a fork of aircrack, as that project has been stopped by the upstream maintainer.
 ## D. fernwifi cracker(root)
+- This package contains a Wireless security auditing and attack software program written using the Python Programming Language and the Python Qt GUI library, the program is able to crack and recover WEP/WPA/WPS keys and also run other network based attacks on wireless or ethernet based networks.
 ## E. kismet
 - Kismet is a wireless network and device detector, sniffer, wardriving tool, and WIDS (wireless intrusion detection) framework.
 - Kismet works with Wi-Fi interfaces, Bluetooth interfaces, some SDR (software defined radio) hardware like the RTLSDR, and other specialized capture hardware.
 - This is a metapackage containing the kismet tools.
-## F. pixiwps
-## G. reaver
-## H. wifite

 # 7. Reverse Engineering
 ## A. clang
-## B. clang++
-## C. radare2
+- clang.
+Clang project is a C, C++, Objective C and Objective C++ front-end for the LLVM compiler.
+- Its goal is to offer a replacement to the GNU Compiler Collection (GCC).
+Clang implements all of the ISO C++ 1998, 11 and 14 standards and also provides most of the support of C++17.
 ## D. NASMshell
+- Netwide Assembler.
+NASM will currently output flat-form binary files, a.out, COFF and ELF Unix object files, and Microsoft 16-bit DOS and Win32 object files.
+- Also included is NDISASM, a prototype x86 binary-file disassembler which uses the same instruction table as NASM.
+- NASM is released under the GNU Lesser General Public License (LGPL).

 # 8. Expoitation tools
 ## A. crackmapexec
 - This package is a swiss army knife for pentesting Windows/Active Directory environments.
 - From enumerating logged on users and spidering SMB shares to executing psexec style attacks, auto-injecting Mimikatz/Shellcode/DLL’s into memory using Powershell, dumping the NTDS.dit and more.
 - The biggest improvements over the above tools are:
-# - Pure Python script, no external tools required
+- Pure Python script, no external tools required
-# - Fully concurrent threading
+- Fully concurrent threading
-# - Uses ONLY native WinAPI calls for discovering sessions, users, dumping SAM hashes etc…
+- Uses ONLY native WinAPI calls for discovering sessions, users, dumping SAM hashes etc…
-# - Opsec safe (no binaries are uploaded to dump clear-text credentials, inject shellcode etc…)
-Additionally, a database is used to store used/dumped credentals.
-It also automatically correlates Admin credentials to hosts and vice-versa allowing you to easily keep track of credential sets and gain additional situational awareness in large environments.
+- Opsec safe (no binaries are uploaded to dump clear-text credentials, inject shellcode etc…) Additionally, a database is used to store used/dumped credentals.
+It also automatically correlates Admin credentials to hosts and vice-versa allowing you to easily - - keep track of credential sets and gain additional situational awareness in large environments.
 ## B. metasploit framework
 - One of the best sources of information on using the Metasploit Framework is Metasploit Unleashed, a free online course created by Offensive Security.
 - Metasploit Unleashed guides you from the absolute basics of Metasploit all the way through to advanced topics.